Algorithms for twisted conjugacy classes of polycyclic-by-finite groups II: Metabelian groups

 \section{Metabelian groups}

-Like the preceding section, the main result here is an algorithm solving \zcref{prob:mainproblem} when some additional conditions are placed on the standard quintuple.
+As in the previous section, the main result here is an algorithm solving \zcref{prob:mainproblem} when some additional conditions are placed on the standard quintuple.
 In particular, \(G\) will be metabelian throughout this section.

-We construct this algorithm with the help of some theoretical results, which come in the form of the next three \zcref*[noref,nocap]{lem:ANquint1,lem:ANquint2,lem:ANquint3}.